v923z/micropython-ulab/docs/manual/source/ulab.rst

 1. conforms to ``numpy`` as much as possible
 2. is so frugal with RAM as possible,
 3. and yet, fast.
 Much faster than pure python.
+Think of a number between 30 and 50!

 The main points of ``ulab`` are